ISO 20022 Harmonisation

-SWIFT Standards’ Harmonisation Charter sets out a series of measures designed to drive harmonisation of the rollout of ISO 20022 along 3 principal axes:
+SWIFT Standards’ Harmonisation Charter sets out a series of measures designed to drive harmonisation of the rollout of ISO 20022 based on 4 principles:

-- Adherence to market practice, as well as message version and release management
+3. Adherence to the message version and release management

-- Publishing information on a common and global platform: MyStandards
+4. Publishing information on a common and global platform

 From the global banking perspective, this is a great collaborative initiative that will benefit all financial institutions and market infrastructures longer term.
 By taking a standardised global approach to ISO 20022 implementation, the industry as a whole will be in a much better place to manage and lower costs, ensure efficient implementation, and most importantly, keep the focus where it should be – serving our customers.”

 — Marcus Sehr, Global Head Institutional Cash, Deutsche Bank

 The success of the ISO 20022 harmonisation programme depends crucially on engagement from the market infrastructures community.
 If your organisation or your community is interested in receiving additional information please contact your account manager or regional representative.

 The following market infrastructures have endorsed or support the Harmonisation Charter to jointly implement a global framework enabling the ISO20022 harmonisation across the industry.
 This endorsement means that those market infrastructures will to the extent possible adopt and apply the best practice principles outlined in the charter

 New ISO 20022 version and release management process